-- 1. The Institute will perform those services described in the Project Proposal, attached hereto as Exhibit A and hereby incorporated by reference.
-A final commercial vehicle safety plan shall be submitted to the State no later than August 1, 2018. - 2.
-This Agreement shall be effective October 1, 2017 and end on September 30, 2018, unless sooner terminated pursuant to the terms hereof. - 3.
-The Institute will not use North Dakota Highway Patrol's equipment, supplies or facilities. - 4.
-The State willmake payment for services upon satisfactory completion of the services.
-The TOTAL CONTRACTAMOUNT shall be \$10,680.
-The Institute is expected to cover any cost overruns, however, if any funds remain (under budget) those dollars are retained by the Institute.
-The State shall make one lump sum payment upon receipt of the deliverables as described in Appendix. - 5.
-The State and Institute each agrees to assume its own liability for any and all claims of any nature including all costs, expenses and attorneys' fees which may in any manner result from or arise out of this agreement. - 6.
-Institute agrees to report to the State any event encountered in the course of performance of this Agreement which results in injury to the person or property of third parties, or which may otherwise subject Institute or the State to liability.
+1. The Institute will perform those services described in the Project Proposal, attached hereto as Exhibit A and hereby incorporated by reference.
+A review of the commercial vehicle safety plan, any plan revisions and an update of the associated truck crash analysis fact sheet shall be submitted to the State no later than August 1, 2019.

+2. This Agreement shall be effective October 1, 2018 and end on September 30, 2019, unless sooner terminated pursuant to the terms hereof.

+3. The Institute will not use North Dakota Highway Patrol's equipment, supplies or facilities.

+4. The State willmake payment for services upon satisfactory completion of the services.
+The TOTALCONTRACTAMOUNT shall be \$10,680.
+The Institute is expected to cover any cost overruns.
+The State shallmake one lump sum payment upon receipt of the deliverables as described in Appendix.

+5. The State and Institute each agrees to assume its own liability for any and all claims of any nature including all costs, expenses and attorneys' fees which may in any manner result from or arise out of this agreement.

+6. Institute agrees to report to the State any event encountered in the course of performance of this Agreement which results in injury to the person or property of third parties, or which may otherwise subject Institute or the State to liability.
 Institute shall report any such event to the State immediately upon discovery.